zlaalamiWD/readme/docs/Documentation/workflows/script-rxtransfer-request.md

 When fax is successfully transferred to pharmacy, We send mailbox event and update the Routed status in HealthDyne System.
 See [RxTransfer Routed Status Event](doc:mail-box#routed)

-## FailedRouting Status
+## Failed Routing Status

 When fax is not transferred to pharmacy even after trying 3 attempts, We send mailbox event and update the FailedRouting status in HealthDyne System.
-See [RxTransfer Routed Status Event](doc:mail-box#failedrouting)
+See [RxTransfer Routed Status Event](doc:mail-box#failed-routing)